agendav/agendav/doc/source/development/index.rst

 Development
 ===========

-Please, read this section if you want to contribute to AgenDAV.
+Please, read this section if you want to contribute to AgenDAV with code.
+You can even use this information to confirm a bug.

 Virtual Machine
 ---------------